morpheusgraphql/morpheus-graphql/README.md

 ### Mutations

 In addition to queries, Morpheus also supports mutations.
-The behave just like regular queries and are defined similarly:
+They behave just like regular queries and are defined similarly:

 ```haskell
 newtype Mutation m = Mutation